Skip to Main Content

 Adult-Gerontology Acute Care Nurse Practitioner

-The Adult-Gerontology Acute Care Nurse Practitioner program provides sufficient didactic and clinical experiences to prepare graduates with the competencies delineated to focus on acute patient care needs with "physiologically unstable, technologically dependent, and/or are highly vulnerable to complications across the continuum of care settings that require frequent monitoring and intervention" (Adult-Gerontology Acute Care Nurse Practitioner Competencies, 2012, p 13).
+The Adult-Gerontology Acute Care Nurse Practitioner program offers comprehensive didactic and clinical experiences, preparing graduates to meet competencies for caring for patients who are physiologically unstable, technologically dependent, or highly vulnerable to complications, requiring frequent monitoring and intervention across care settings (Adult-Gerontology Acute Care Nurse Practitioner Competencies, 2012, p.
+13).

 Note: A Master’s College of Nursing Comprehensive Examination is required at the end of the program.